 2. You Provide Room and Board for Au Pairs, But Not Nannies

-But we did have an au pair last year, and this year we’re doing a nanny share.
+But we did have an au pair two years ago, and we’re doing a nanny share this year.

-3. Au Pairs come from overseas on J1 Visas, Nannies Are (Usually) Hired Locally
+3. Au Pairs Come From Overseas on J1 Visas, but Nannies Are Hired Locally

-This visa allows them to work for a period of time in exchange for room and board with the host family.
+This type of visa allows au pairs to work in exchange for room and board with the host family.

-Nannies are, on average, a bit older.
+nannies are, on average, a bit older, and, it’s more common they are hired from the local labor market.
 They might have families of their own.